Why do we need a behaviour policy?

 - Issue Sixth Form students with a compulsory After School Study Session if homework, coursework or lesson work rate is giving cause for concern

-Support systems for individual student need (in line with the school’s Inclusion Policy):
+Support systems for individual student need (in line with the school’s SEND Policy):

-- If there is a persistent problem the Director of Social Inclusion/Director of Access & SEND/Director of Behaviour Support will draw up an Individual Improvement Programme (or similar) to support the student in partnership with parents.
-All staff working with the student will have access to this information via the SEN register.
+- If there is a persistent problem the Director of Social Inclusion/SENDCo/Director of Behaviour Support will draw up an Individual Improvement Programme (or similar) to support the student in partnership with parents.
+All staff working with the student will have access to this information via the SEND register.
 This will give a consistent approach throughout the school day.

-- If the problem continues, the school will work with outside agencies to seek solutions to support the student.
+- If the problem continues, the school will work with external agencies to seek solutions to support the student.

 - For students who are having these difficulties the school will provide targeted pastoral support or mentoring by adults or peers (ie access to a Student Support Officer, peer buddies, mentors etc)